urob/komotray/readme.md

 ## Status indicator

+> [!NOTE]
+> The preview icons below have white foregrounds.
+To see them, enable darkmode for your browser or Github.

 The icon indicates the currently focused monitor using <img src="assets/previews/0-1.png" height="16" /> and <img src="assets/previews/0-2.png" height="16" /> for the left and right monitor.
 The number at the center of the icon is the currently focused workspace *on the active monitor*.

 For example, the first of the following icons indicates that workspace 1 on the left monitor is focused.
 The second icon indicates that workspace 1 on the right monitor is focused, etc. The last icon indicates that komorebi is currently paused.